An Affordable yet Powerful Solution to Fulfill eDiscovery Requests, Achieve Compliance, and Minimize Legal Exposure

 Not all eDiscovery solutions put the end user first.
 Many of these products require that all the search criteria be entered again if the end user wants to refine a search.
 Although this does not seem like a deal-breaker during the evaluation period, it does get old very quick during an actual eDiscovery.
 By having to re-enter the data, valuable time and billing hours are wasted.
 This amounts to expensive drudgery.
 Furthermore, re-entering data allows for errors to occur, which could prevent an eDiscovery request not to be sufficiently fulfilled or conversely leakage of data that was not relevant.
 Not good.

-SOLUTION: SonaVault Allows for Multiple Searches within a Search
+SOLUTION: SonaVault Allows for Searches to be Saved and Refined

 Industry standard, Microsoft SQL Server powers SonaVault.
 SQL Server allows for the archived data to be sliced and diced multiple times.
-Within a case management, admins easily can perform searches within a search until they obtain just the emails needed.
-By not having to re-enter the data for each search, admins save time and allow for accuracy, efficiency, and cost savings.
-The pinpoint precision of searching within a search also prevents leakage of emails that are not relevant to the discovery.
+Within a case management, admins easily can save a search and refine it multiple times until they obtain just the emails needed.
+By not having to re-enter the data for each search, admins save time and ensure accuracy, efficiency, and cost savings.
+The pinpoint precision of each search also prevents leakage of emails that are not relevant to the discovery.
 Why produce more than what the opposing party asks for?

 CHALLENGE: Many eDiscovery Solutions are Not Proactive; Limited Just to eDiscovery Requests